 There are many ways to get involved in Missions at King’s Grant.
 This is a small sample of the opportunities.

-Faith Works Coalition Project:
+Faith Works Coalition Projects:

-In August 2011, nine people from King’s Grant partnered with the Faith Works Coalition and went to work on the home of an elderly man in Portsmouth.
+Nine people from King’s Grant partnered with the Faith Works Coalition and went to work on the home of an elderly man in Portsmouth.
 We ripped out a man’s kitchen in order to replace the floor that was sagging terribly.
 After lunch we had three of our group stick around and install the floor joists.

 The King’s Builders – Construction Mission Trip